-Summer Semester 2024-A Session Term Dates: 8 May 2024 to 2 August 2024 3 Credit Hours-Pre-requisites: None
+Summer Semester 2024-E Session Term Dates: 10 June to 2 August 2024 3 Credit Hours-Pre-requisites: None

-For any syllabus posted before the beginning of the term, the instructor reserves the right to make minor changes before or during the term.
+For any syllabus posted prior to the beginning of the term, the instructor reserves the right to make minor changes prior to or during the term.
 The instructor will notify students via e-mail or Canvas announcement when changes are made in the requirements and/or grading of the course.

 Online Courses at Gulf Coast State College: All online courses at GCSC utilize the Canvas Learning System.
-Students should read all information presented on the Canvas course site and should periodically check for updates--at least every 48 hours.
+Students should read all information presented in the Canvas course site and should periodically check for updates--at least every 48 hours.